 Percutaneous coronary intervention (PCI) is invariably predicated upon a steerable guide wire spanning the target lesion and acting as a rail over which devices can be delivered.
 Typically, this wire is tracked in the vessel lumen using angiography as a guide.
 In the absence of a visible lumen during angiography, tracking the coronary vessel and ensuring an intraluminal position can be difficult.
 Thus, the primary challenge of CTO PCI lies in initially traversing the target lesion with a guide wire.
 In recent years, important strategic and technical advancements have been made that facilitate overcoming this essential challenge in a reproducible fashion.1 Most major PCI programs now have, or are planning for, specialized competence in contemporary CTO procedures.
 An understanding of the field has become essential knowledge for all interventionalists and arguably for any cardiologist who advises patients regarding revascularization options.
 The goal of this chapter is to describe the technical and strategic considerations necessary to understand CTO PCI.

 Angiography for CTO PCI should emphasize simultaneous dual injections to visualize the antegrade and retrograde coronary flow, thus defining the extent of the lesion.
 Access choice is up to the operator’s discretion recognizing that 2 arterial access points are typically required.
 Frequently, at least 1 of the access points is 8 Fr to facilitate specific techniques described below.
 The relative merits of potentially larger sheath/guide sizes via femoral access can be weighed against the reduction in vascular complications and improved patient comfort when radial access is used.2,3 When femoral access is chosen, long (45-cm) sheaths can overcome iliac tortuosity and increase guide catheter support.
 Guiding catheter size is usually limited to 6-Fr from the radial approach, although sheathless 7-Fr systems are increasingly common.
 Good passive support with coaxial alignment is crucial, especially in complex CTO procedures.
-Although the choice of the guiding catheter shape is generally dictated by personal experience, it is important for ...
+Although the choice of the guiding catheter shape is generally dictated by personal experience, it is important for operators to ...